Somewhere in Time (film): Plot

-Richard hypnotizes himself again, this time allowing his absolute faith in his eventual success to serve as the engine that transports him to 1912.
-Richard finds Elise walking by the lake.
-Upon meeting him she asks, "Is it you?"
-Her manager, William Fawcett Robinson, abruptly intervenes and sends Richard away.
-Although Elise is initially uninterested, Richard pursues her until she agrees to accompany him on a stroll the next morning.
-During a boat ride, Richard hums his favorite melody by Rachmaninoff, which Elise has not heard before because it has yet to be composed in 1934, but this does not break the spell of the time travel.
-Richard asks what Elise meant by "Is it you?"
-She reveals that Robinson had predicted that she would meet a man who will change her life, and that she should be afraid.
-Richard shows Elise the pocket watch that she will give him in 1972.
+He makes another attempt, hiding the tape recorder after realizing it was a reminder of the present.
+When he awakens in 1912, he finds Elise walking by the lake.
+Upon meeting him, she asks, "Is it you?”
+Her manager, William Fawcett Robinson, intervenes and sends Richard away.
+Although Elise is initially uninterested, Richard pursues her until she agrees to accompany him on a stroll the following afternoon.
+He asks what Elise meant by "Is it you?"
+Elise reveals that Robinson had predicted that she would meet a man who will change her life and that she should be afraid.
+On a rowboat, Richard hums Rachmaninoff's Rhapsody, which intrigues Elise as she had never heard it before, its premiere still decades later.
+Richard shows her the pocket watch she will give him in 60 years.

-Richard attends Elise's play where she recites an impromptu romantic monologue while making eye contact with him in the audience.
-During the intermission, Elise poses formally for a photograph, but upon seeing Richard, breaks into a radiant smile.
-It is the same image which Richard sees 68 years later.
-Afterward, Richard receives an urgent message from Robinson requesting a meeting.
-Robinson wants Richard to leave Elise, saying it is for her own good.
-Richard thinks Robinson is in love with Elise, but Robinson states he is obsessed with her being a star and has no romantic interest in her.
-When Richard declares his intention to stand by Elise for the rest of her life, Robinson has him bound and locked inside the stables.
-Robinson then tells Elise that Richard has left, though she does not believe him and professes her love for Richard.
+Richard attends Elise's play, where she recites an impromptu romantic monologue while making eye contact with him.
+In the interval, Elise poses for a photograph and, once more, makes eye contact with Richard, breaking into a radiant smile.
+This is the photograph Richard saw hanging at the hotel.
+During the play, Richard receives a message from Robinson requesting an urgent meeting.
+Robinson wants him to leave Elise so she can fulfill his prediction of stardom on the stage.
+When Richard declares his intention to stand by Elise for the rest of her life, Robinson has him beaten and bound inside the stables.
+Robinson tells Elise that Richard has left.
 Richard wakes the next morning and frees himself.
-The acting troupe has already left for Denver, though Elise has returned to the hotel to find him.
-They go to her room and make love.
-They agree to marry and Elise promises to buy Richard a new suit, as his is about a decade out of style.
-Inside one of the suit pockets, Richard discovers a penny with a 1979 mint date.
-This modern item breaks the hypnotic suggestion, pulling Richard into the present as Elise screams in terror.
+The acting company has left for Denver, but Elise has stayed behind to find him.
+They go to her room, express their love, and make love.
+Elise checks the time of day on his pocket watch.
+They agree to marry, and Elise promises to buy Richard a new suit, as his was fashionable before 1900.
+Emptying pockets, Richard discovers he had missed a penny with a 1979 mint date.
+This modern item breaks the hypnotic suggestion, pulling Richard into the present.

-Richard awakens back in 1980, physically weakened by the time travel.
+He awakens in 1980, physically weakened by the time travel.
 His attempts to return to 1912 are unsuccessful.
-After despondently wandering the hotel grounds for weeks without eating, he dies in despair, despite Arthur’s efforts to call paramedics to save him.
-Richard’s spirit then joins Elise in the afterlife.
+He despondently wanders the hotel grounds and finally stops eating.
+The hotel manager finds him catatonic in his hotel room, but he dies before he can be taken to a hospital.
+Richard is reunited with Elise in the afterlife.